-Sex education, when done right, can transform people’s lives and society at large.
-Quality sex education taught by trained educators covers a wide range of topics, including relationships, decision making, condom negotiation, gender identity, body image, birth control, and sexually transmitted infections (STIs).
+Sex education, when done right, transforms lives, communities, and society at large.
+Sex education should be taught by trained educators and cover a wide range of topics, including relationships, decision making, communication, gender identity, body image, birth control, and sexually transmitted infections (STIs).

-Everyone deserves quality sex education.
+Everyone deserves access to sex education.

-Too many people aren’t getting any sex education at all, or they’re getting unhelpful, shaming, or abstinence-only-until-marriage programs.
+Too many people aren’t getting any sex education at all, or they’re getting unhelpful, shaming, or abstinence-only-until-marriage (AOUM) programs.
 We can do better.